nextflow-io/training/docs/basic_training/groovy.md

 !!! info

-    In the last assert line we are referencing the initial list and converting this with a "shorthand" range (`..`), to run from the -1th element (2) to the 0th element (0).
+    In the last assert line you are referencing the initial list and converting this with a "shorthand" range (`..`), to run from the -1th element (2) to the 0th element (0).

 List objects implement all methods provided by the [java.util.List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) interface, plus the extension methods provided by [Groovy](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/List.html).